A filter is a set of conditions applied to a table to help you find and work with a

 script include.
 For more information on using script includes to suppress breadcrumbs and

-filters, see Use script includes to supress filters and breadcrumbs.
+Use script includes to suppress filters and breadcrumbs

 Note: In List v3 split mode, you cannot edit the filter from the breadcrumb.
 Click the filter